-The swing pricing mechanism is applied to all the Sub-Funds in the Fund except for MercLan Global Equity and MercLan Patrimonium.
-The Sub-Funds in scope of the swing pricing and/or Swing-Threshold will be published on the Website. rati informati.
-The Sub-1 unus in scope of the swing pricing and/or Swing-Threshold will be published on the website.
+The swing pricing mechanism is applied to all the Sub-Funds in the Fund.
+The Sub-Funds in scope of the swing pricing and/or Swing-Threshold will be published on the Website.

 5. Distribution Policy

 With the exception of the distributing Classes mentioned here below and unless otherwise provided for in the Appendix to the Prospectus for another specific Class of Shares, the Board of Directors does not intend to recommend the declaration of any annual or interim dividend on the Shares.